OpenESignForms/framework8_14_3/README-DEV.md

 ### Compiling the default widgetset and themes

+* Yozons update: Use Maven in Eclipse to set the version to build as.
+For example, for the next release from the Vaadin official release of 8.14.3 to the Yozons patch build to 8.14.4, do *Run As* -> *Maven Build...* using the goal of `versions:set`, check `Skip Tests`, and add the parameters `newVersion=8.14.4` and `processAllModules=true`.
 * Compile the default widgetset by running <code>install</code> maven goal in `vaadin-client-compiled` module root.
 In Eclipse this is done by right clicking on `vaadin-client-compiled` project in Project Explorer and choosing *Run As* -> *Maven Build...*.
 You don't need to do this separately if you have already run <code>install</code> for the root project after your latest changes.